Helpful Information and Important Updates Read more

 In her free time, she enjoys gardening and traveling with her family.

-Mrs. Azzalina has served as both a teacher and administrator with CCA since 2012 and currently serves as principal of the elementary school.
+Mrs. Azzalina has served as both a teacher and administrator with CCA since 2012 and currently serves as provost – elementary school.

 Combining more than 12 years of experience in both traditional and public cyber charter schools, Mrs. Azzalina has dedicated most of her career to the elementary school setting, which has deepened her knowledge of the needs and learning styles of young learners.

-Prior to her current role, Mrs. Azzalina served as an elementary school assistant principal and dean of students, a classroom teacher, teacher leader, mentor, and various other roles.
+Prior to her current role, Mrs. Azzalina served as an elementary school principal, assistant principal, and dean of students; classroom teacher, teacher leader, mentor, and various other roles.

 Before joining CCA, Mrs. Azzalina was a kindergarten, first-grade, and fourth-grade teacher in Harrisburg City and Central Dauphin school districts.